Jibrangit/point_cloud_tutorial/README.md

 EXAMPLE# 5 : Estimating Surface Normals using Integral Images

 The method(s) here use integral images to get more reliable tangential vectors on area patches around a point to calculate the cross product of the 2 vcctors that would give the normal.
 While AVERAGE_GRADIENT does this with 6 images i.e, 2 vectors for XY, YZ and ZX and getting the cross product and (as far as my undertanding goes), the resultant of these 3 vectors is thr normal; the AVERAGE_DEPTH_CHANGE mode uses only 1 integral image but uses it in conjunction with exhaustively researched smoothed area maps.
 Finally, the COVARIANCE MATRIX method computes 9 integral images to form a covariance matrix for a given point whose eigenvector would give the normal.

+EXAMPLE# 6 : Point Feature Histograms

+Here, I computed the Point feature Histogram descriptors.
+These descriptors define the relation of a given point (query point) with its neighbors, specifically the normals' relation.
+Since this method is so computationallye expensive, I used the version of normal estimation where I had to downsample the cloud as the normal cloud took forever to compute the descriptors.
+I then plotted the histogram of the values using the pcl::visualization::Plotter.

+LEARNT:

+- What PFH Descriptors are and why they are invariant and kinda robust.
+- When to use the appropriate normal estimation method.
+- How to plot with the pcl library.